Most frequent questions and answers

 This is the simplest and most direct visa option.
-You will receive it electronically so there is no need to send in your passport.
 Your passport must have a validity of at least six months from the date of arrival in India and it must have two blank pages.
 It will not take longer than a few days to receive your e-visa in your email.
-And it is valid for 60 days from the date of issue.
-The address for India to use: 19, Ashoka Road, Connaught Place, New Delhi – 110001.
+And it is valid for one year from the date of issue.
+The address for India to use: IGI Airport Aerocity GMR Hospitality District Asset No 02, New Delhi, Delhi 110037, India.
 If you are worried about the steps in any way, consider using IndiaVisa Corp.

 To do it yourself:

 Vaccines you absolutely need: The PHAC and WHO

 recommend the following vaccines for India: typhoid, hepatitis A, polio, measles, mumps and rubella (MMR).